On the road in downtown Seattle

 Gum Wall

-On the way back to our rental car, we strolled through the international quarter along Pike Street.
-Here we found, among other things, a shop with German products.
-There was everything from Paulaner beer to meat to the Knorr "Tütenfertigkram".
-So if you're ever in Seattle and just want to bite into a Spreewald cucumber again, you've come to the right place.
-However, the large jar also costs 9 USD.
-In the immediate vicinity of the "Bavarian Meat" is the beginning of a worldwide coffee chain: Starbucks.
-Except that the store was full of Asians, it had exactly the same coffee as any other store in the chain.
-Nothing special, then.
+On our way back to our rental car, we strolled through the international district along Pike Street.
+There we found, among other things, a shop selling German products.
+They had everything from Paulaner beer and meat to Knorr instant mixes.
+So, if you're ever in Seattle and just fancy biting into a Spreewald pickle, this is the place to go.
+The large jar costs $9, though.
+Right next door to "Bavarian Meats" is the beginning of a global coffee chain: Starbucks.
+Aside from the fact that the place was packed with Asians, they served the exact same coffee as in any other Starbucks.
+Nothing special there.

 Bavarian Meats